craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Northeastern Central/NE Travel Table.md

 aliases:
 ---
 # North East Central Alaturmen
 Much of the North East is civilized.
 The outskirts of this area are densely inhabited by hobgoblin, while the interior is densely populated by goblin, human, and others.
-These two groups (referring specifically to the [[Kingdom of Prosper]] and the [[Northeastern Hobgoblin Territories]]) are both governed, and do not openly war at this time.
+These two groups (referring specifically to the [[The Kingdom of Prosper]] and the [[Northeastern Hobgoblin Territories]]) are both governed, and do not openly war at this time.

 ### Tables
 #### General Encounter Table